Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas has gone 7-3 in its past 10 contests, with a 7-3 record against the spread during that span.
+- Texas has gone 7-3 in its last 10 contests, with a 7-3 record against the spread in that span.

-- In the Longhorns' past 10 contests, they have gone over the total twice.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.